cpadman/git-chitra/README.md

 - remote: a place where the git repo is stored
      - git remote add origin <URL> add a remote
 - git push origin master: to push the master branch on our local computer to the remote

+- checkout <HASH>: moves head to the location